Frequently asked questions

 How long should I wait before getting pregnant again after having a baby?

-The advice is to wait for 18 months or longer before becoming pregnant again.
+The advice is to ideally wait for 24 months, or at least 12 months, before becoming pregnant again.
 This is because if you get pregnant again quickly, the next baby might be too small, or be born too soon.

 Leaflet: Contraception after having your baby